Grid Tied Photovoltaic (GTPV) Solar Power Systems for MA Homes

 Recognizing the state's dangerous dependence on non-renewable sources of electricity, Massachusetts has developed some of the most solar-friendly policies in the nation:

 - 30% federal tax credit

 - Average $1,600 yearly revenue in SRECs

 The Solar Renewable Energy Certificates (SRECs) program is set up to allow homeowners to sell carbon credits generated from their solar panel installation to power companies who are required by state law to purchase a certain amount of renewable energy as dictated in the Massachusetts Renewable Portfolio Standard (RPS).

 The MA-run SREC program is a market based approach where you get paid for the production of your system in addition to what you save by being your own producer with your solar energy system.

 Example: With a 5kw solar electric array, you'll save somewhere around $900 on your electric bill, and then earn an additional SREC credit of $1,600 for a total of ~$2,520 in 'solar cashflow' each year.
 After rebates, a 5kw system is ~$12,000.
 Between SRECs and credits, your system will pay for itself in around 5 years!

 Why Should I Own a System Instead of Leasing It?

+As stated above, a solar array will pay for itself in just 5 years.
 Due to the generosity of Massachusetts rebate programs, national solar leasing companies have moved aggressively into the MA market offering 0-down leasing programs for homeowners.